 Shira Kastan Goldstein

 For over two decades, Shira Kastan Goldstein has brought about significant change to the landscape of South Florida’s healthcare, first responder, higher education and nonprofit communities.
-As founder and principle of ADG Strategy Group, Shira and team provide creative strategies and solutions to organizations looking to achieve a new level of success.
+As founder and CEO of ADG Strategy Group, Shira and team provide creative strategies and solutions to organizations looking to achieve a new level of success.
 Shira never sees any client or program from a single lens.
-Her diverse experience and expertise in media and public relations, government and advocacy, as well as strategy and business development afford her the ability to be a customer-focused, innovative thinker, able to extract and analyze various moving parts from the big picture and provide relevant solutions.
+Her diverse experience and expertise in media and public relations, government and advocacy, as well as strategic planning and business development afford her the ability to be a customer-focused, innovative thinker, able to extract and analyze various moving parts from the big picture and provide relevant and competitive solutions.
 That coupled with the skillsets and expertise of her team members, make ADG Strategy Group a comprehensive firm that stands out among others.

 An advocate at heart, Shira always aligned herself with organizations that can bring about positive change that create impact in the community.
 Prior to establishing ADG Strategy Group, Shira served as Associate Vice President of Strategic Initiatives for the University of Miami Health System, South Florida’s only academic based health system.
 She played a critical role in the strategic planning efforts for the Sylvester Comprehensive Cancer Center and architected and executed an $80 million state appropriation with the Governor and Florida Legislature to propel Sylvester into the national spotlight as a distinguished center for cancer care.
 In addition, Shira led successful strategy efforts relating to certificate of need, International Medicine, Community Health Delivery Systems and developed the community outreach portfolios for Sylvester in Broward, Palm Beach and Miami Dade Counties.
 During her tenure with University of Miami Government Affairs, she served as the principle advocate at the State and Federal levels of government and advocated for more than $100 million in annual state appropriations.